Whiteline Springs, Wheels and Tires

-Our wheel and tire combo fit perfect under the lowered FK8 with zero rubbing up front and just a touch of rub in the rear.
+Our wheel and tire combo fit perfect under our now lowered FK8 with zero rubbing up front and just a touch of rub in the rear.
 We are going to pick up some toe arms from Whiteline to dial in a bit more negative camber in the rear and we should be riding perfect.
-Will aim for about -1deg of camber for now.
+We dialed in about -1deg of camber for now.

-The proxes so far have proven to be a great ultra high performance season tire and we can’t wait to get on track and see how they handle.
+So far the Toyo Proxes have proven to be a great ultra high performance all-season tire and we can’t wait to get back to the track and see how they handle.

-As mentioned the install of the front lowering springs on the 2017+ Type R is a bit different than that of your regular Civic.
-We found that un-bolting the lower front control arm from the chassis was the best way to allow our lower suspension front enough room to swing down and out so that we could get our front strut out.
-We filmed and documented this whole process and will be getting a YouTube video up for you guys in the near future.
+As mentioned, the install of the front lowering springs on the 2017+ Type R is a bit different than that of your regular Civic.
+We found that unbolting the lower front control arm from the chassis was the best way to allow our suspension enough travel to swing down so that we could get our front strut out.